What Is Peripheral Vascular Disease?

 Also importantly, Cooper is a high-volume center for lower-extremity limb salvage procedures, highly specialized surgical interventions to avoid the need for amputation.
+Our team is part of the only program in the region dedicated to limb salvage that combines open surgical and endovascular procedures.
 This expertise has enabled us to save the limbs of hundreds of patients with severe blockages in their blood vessels.

 With a comprehensive array of treatment options, including minimally invasive endovascular techniques, we are able to tailor the best approach for each patient’s unique situation.

 These factors can increase your risk of having peripheral vascular disease:

 - Age (especially older than age 50)

 - Male gender

 - Family history of high cholesterol, high blood pressure, or peripheral vascular disease